Houssem-Triki/MIMIC/MIMIC_Tool/ReadMe.md

 # Using code written in another coding language
-In order to use a code written in other than Julia, you need to write a Julia code that contains the adequate package to run it.
+In order to use a code written in other than Julia, you need to install in Julia the adequate package to run it.
 Julia support C, R, Matlab and python languages.
+- For R, the package name is   `RCall`
+- For Python, `PyCall`
+- For Matlab, you can use `Matlab.jl`or `Mex.jl`
+- For C, the basic code of Julia integrate it with the `ccall`function.